RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 comments: true
 categories: [ Education, High Performance Computing ]
 ---
-{% imgcap right /images/cray-1.jpg Cray 1 at the Swiss Federal Institute of Technology. %}
+{% imgcap right /images/cray-1.jpg Cray-1 at the Swiss Federal Institute of Technology. %}
 >Anyone can build a fast CPU.
 The trick is to build a fast system.
 >&nbsp;<br/>
 >~ Seymour Cray